Crypt0Fox/Offensive-Division-Tools-Installer/README.md

 ## 🧼 After Install

 ✔️ Reboot completes Docker group setup
-✔️ Type `cmatrix` if you want to feel like a cyber god 😎
-✔️ Enjoy the banner every terminal launch
+✔️ Type `cmatrix` if you want to feel like a cyber god 😎 (... or whenever you need to hide your battlescreen 😜) ✔️ Enjoy the banner every terminal launch

 ## 📜 License